ghorsey/OpenGraph-Net/documentation/README.md

 1. `docfx --serve` to serve the site from the gh-pages worktree location.
 1. If it all looks good, navigate the console to `../gh-pages` and commit/push the site updates.

-minor edit that should not trigger a build.

 ## Troubleshooting

 ### There was an issue building the metadata